 If you are looking for new inspiration, there is no doubt you will find someone on this list below whose voice resonates deeply with yours.
-Each blog is less than two years old and I am confident each author would welcome the opportunity to connect with like-minded readers.
+I am confident each author would welcome the opportunity to connect with like-minded readers.

 Break the Twitch | Anthony Ongaro.
 Anthony is the Marketing Director for the bike share program in Minneapolis-St. Paul, Nice Ride.
 He writes about observing the way we live, experimenting with our habits, and then changing to better suit our needs.
 He is creative and genuine.
 And his video posts are a welcome change of pace.